Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

   !["Midpoint Explained"](./images/midpoint_explained.png "Midpoint Explained")

   * Point of no return.
   * Cooper nearly escapes death.
-He comes back on Endurace finding the time diolation costed him 22 year of his chilred's life.
-They are all grow up now.
+He comes back on Endurance finding the time dilation cost him 22 years of his children's life.
+They are all grown up now.
   * Endurance crew has to bet on a planet.
-The lack the fuel to visit two worlds.
+They lack the fuel to visit two worlds.

 ---